-A vital piece of head coach Brad McMakin’s success in turning the Arkansas men’s golf team into a national contender year-in and year-out, Barrett Lais is in his eighth season as an assistant coach at his alma mater in 2017-18.
+A vital piece of head coach Brad McMakin’s success in turning the Arkansas men’s golf team into a national contender year-in and year-out, Barrett Lais is in his ninth season as an assistant coach at his alma mater for the 2018-17.

-One of the top up-and-coming young coaches in college golf, Lais returned to Arkansas in 2010 following a two-year stint as an assistant coach at the University of Denver.
-During his seven years back at Arkansas, the Razorbacks have won 19 team titles, advanced to seven NCAA Regionals and four NCAA Championships.
+One of the top assistant coaches in college golf, Lais returned to Arkansas in 2010 following a two-year stint as an assistant coach at the University of Denver.
+During his eight years on staff at Arkansas, the Razorbacks have won 21 team titles, advanced to eight NCAA Regionals and five NCAA Championships.

 Along with his on-course responsibilities, Lais handles travel, recruiting and player development.
-Arkansas has had 13 All-SEC selections and 12 All-Americans during Lais’ seven years, and at least one All-American every year he has been with the program.
+Arkansas has had 14 All-SEC selections and 12 All-Americans during Lais’ seven years.

 Lais and McMakin went the rookie route in 2016-17, bringing in the No. 1 freshman class in the country and quickly seeing the dividends on the course.
 The young squad captured two individual tournament titles and freshman Mason Overstreet went on a run for the ages during postseason play.